Nifty Jan futures trade at premium

-Tata Steel, RIL and TCS were the top traded stock futures contracts in F&O segment for January expiry.
+RIL, Bharti Airtel and ICICI Bank were the top traded stock futures contracts in F&O segment for January expiry.

 The January 2020 F&O contracts will expire on 28 January 2020.